decaffeinate/bulk-decaffeinate/README.md

 * `pathFile`: a path to a file containing a list of .coffee file paths to process, one per line.
 * `filesToProcess`: an array of .coffee file paths to process.
+* `fileFilterFn`: a optional JavaScript function that takes the absolute path of a file to consider and returns false if the file should be excluded.
+This is run after the normal file discovery process, and is useful if there are specific files or directories that should not be converted.

 The `filesToProcess` setting has highest precedence, then `pathFile`, then `searchDirectory`.